 A risk factor for heart disease is something that increases your chance of getting it.
-You cannot change some risk factors for heart disease, but others you can change.
-See: Heart disease - risk factors
+You cannot change some risk factors for heart disease, but you can change others.

-Women, elderly people, and people with diabetes are more likely to have symptoms other than chest pain, such as:
+Some people have symptoms other than chest pain, such as:

-Your doctor or nurse will examine you.
-Your doctor will often order more than one test before making a diagnosis.
+Your health care provider will examine you.
+You will often need more than one test before getting a diagnosis.

 Tests may include: